 3. Ashtanga yoga demands commitment and devotion.

 The practice of ashtanga yoga asks much of its devotees.
-Practitioners quickly discover how our behavior in everyday life impacts the practice.
-Many ashtangis report naturally gravitating toward more healthful behavior in service to their practice.
+In response, we develop “grit”, a quality of determination and perseverance fueled by a deep passion for the practice and its effects.
+Ashtanga practitioners quickly discover that our behavior in everyday life impacts our practice.
+We begin to naturally gravitate toward more healthful behavior in service to their practice.
 We may go to bed earlier so we can awaken refreshed for the early morning practice that is typical of this form of yoga.
 We may refrain from drinking too much alcohol so we don’t feel fatigued, dehydrated or nauseous.
 We may also drink more water for the same reason.
 We may become more conscious of what and when we eat so we don’t feel weighed down or have digestive issues during practice.
 Many of us choose to forgo meat for this reason, as well as in observance of ahimsa or non-harming.
 This leads to eating a more plant-based diet, which we already know is a healthy habit.
 The intuitive gravitation toward more healthful behavior creates a healthier body, in turn establishing a better foundation for a healthy and balanced mind.
 Fortunately, the benefits that come from a devoted practice prove to be self-reinforcing and make any sacrifices we decide to make for it feel worthwhile.

 4. Ashtanga yoga requires single pointed concentration and mindfulness.